5l1v3r1/Snapchat_Dynamic_Scheduling/README.md

 ## Overview
 *This is a replication of a real-world project, edited for the suitability of a github repo*

-Using Auto-ARIMA timeseries model to forecast social media video viewership performance.
+Using Auto-ARIMA timeseries modelling to forecast social media video viewership performance.
 Layering PELT change point detection to identify major changes in trends in reference to the model's prediction (offline change detection updated as the timeseries model updates).

 ## Purpose
 *This is a replication of a real-world project, edited for the suitability of a github repo*